yshenfab/dotfiles/awesome.md

 # Awesome Softwares

-List of the awesome softwares I use(d) for Arch Linux and MacOS.💥
+List of the awesome softwares I use(d) for MacOS and Arch Linux.💥

 Check [rust repo](https://rustrepo.com/) for a curated list of awesome Rust resources.